Ankit-Sharma-ggn/CKA/4. Cluster Lifecycle/README.md

 - version number contain Major, minor and patch version.

     ` v1.0.alpha > v1.0.beta > v1.0.1 `

 ## Cluster upgrade

-- no component can be on higher version then kube-apiserver.
+- No component can be on higher version then kube-apiserver.

 - if kube-apiserver is at version v1.10, controller-manager and  kube-scheduler can be at x or x-1 version.
 Simillarly kubelet and kub-proxy can be at x, x-1 or x-2 version.